Rulson/woo-commerce-flutter-app/README.md

 ## Dependencies

-Key dependencies used in this project:
+"Key dependencies used in this project (can be substituted with alternatives or removed entirely):"

 ```yaml
 dependencies: